 In the churchyard of Corpus Christi Tremeirchion stands the famous Rood of Grace, which was believed to be the cause of many miracles.
 It was said to have been one of the two, 'Croes Gwenhwyfar', that were believed to have existed in North East Wales, the other at Llangollen.
-Indeed, such was its reputation at the beginning of the 16th century that it was the subject matter of the lengthy ode, ‘Y Grog o Rhiw Dymeirchion’, by the Tudor bard, Gruffydd ap Ieun ap Llewelyn Vychau (c.1485-1553).
+Indeed, such was its reputation at the beginning of the 16th century that it was the subject matter of the lengthy ode, ‘Y Grog o Rhiw Dymeirchion’, by the Tudor bard, Gruffydd ap Ieun ap Llywelyn Vychau (c.1485-1553).
 The lengthy poem, as written down by Elias Owen in ‘Old Stone Crosses of the Vale of Clwyd’ (1886) was in its original bardic Welsh.
-Owen refused to attempt a translation into English, claiming that do so was impossible, that, ‘it must be pronounced a masterpiece of old Bardism’.
+Owen refused to attempt a translation into English, claiming that to do so was impossible, that, ‘it must be pronounced a masterpiece of old Bardism’.
 What miracles the Cross caused to be performed are not known.

 Cleric with crozier

 The Rood was given by Hynde to St Beunos College, where it stood proud upon a new shaft in the front quadrangle for some 140 years, until it was returned to Corpus Christ in 2002 as a Millennium gift.
 It now stands erect once more beneath the yew tree it was found, thus probably upon the spot on which it stood in ancient times.